sebkuepers/crewai_ray_masumi_demo/README.md

 ray start --head --redis-password <RAY_TOKEN>
 ```

-Then you serve the FastAPI app to the Ray Cluster, buy running the hatch script:
+Then you serve the FastAPI app to the Ray Cluster, by running the hatch script:

 ```bash
 hatch run serve